| o

 computing also helps us understand the nature of urban phenomena and even

 predict the future of cities.
+Some

 representative projects and literatures can be found from